 Weight is another metric where the Classic Trail lives up to its old school appearance.
 It is the heaviest small canister stove in our test, twice as heavy as the Deluxe or GigaPower 2.0.
 It is, however, much lighter than any of the liquid fuel stoves.

 Though this could hardly be called a "small" canister stove, it is still reasonably packable.
 When we unboxed this stove, the control valve assembly was loose from the burned head.
 When left on this makes the stove awkward to pack, but if removed after use the stove can easily fit in our 2.5-liter pot with an 8oz fuel canister.

 This is where the Classic Trail shines.
 The spectrum of flame control on this stove was possibly unparalleled in our test and reminded us more of our stove at home than something we'd carry into the backcountry.
 It was easier to simmer with this stove than with the MSR Dragonfly, a liquid fuel stove that is engineered for simmering.
 The wide burner head distributes heat around the bottom of pots and pans much better than the laser focus of many of the other stoves in the test, like the Primus Omnilite Ti or the PocketRocket 2.

 The Classic Trail put in a solid no-wind boil time, bringing 1 liter of water to boil in 4 minutes and 56 seconds.

 Like most small canister stoves, it did not do well in the wind.
 In 30 minutes, it failed to boil 1 liter of water.
 It did, however, get closer than any other small canister stove.
-Neither of those stoves had more than small bubbles on the bottom of the pot, while the Classic Trail had large bubbles and some steam.
+None of those stoves had more than small bubbles on the bottom of the pot, while the Classic Trail had large bubbles and some steam.

 We do not recommend aftermarket windscreen.
 Readers should be aware that Primus explicitly warns against this in the instructions and there is a risk that the canister could become dangerously hot and explode.

 Ease Of Use